juanguir/mobilemktg/README.md

 Application for mobile marketing using QR codes.

-This application has been developed as final project for graduation in Computer Engineering for the International University of Rioja UNIR
+This application has been developed by Juan Guirao Pérez and directed by Santiago Fernández Lanza as final project for graduation in Computer Engineering for the International University of Rioja UNIR